viztushar/AIPracticalPrograms/README.md

 License
 =======
 ```
-Copyright 2018 AIPracticalPrograms by @viztushar
+Copyright 2018 AIPracticalPrograms by viztushar

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.